Skip to content

 The Conscious Realm of the Fool’s Journey

-This part of the journey reminds you that you have agency and the ability to shape your circumstances through informed choices.
+This part of the journey reminds you that you have agency.
+You can shape your circumstances through informed choices, even when things feel uncertain.

 The Unconscious Realm of the Fool’s Journey